 And yet, we sometimes take silent pleasure when someone who has criticized us falls, or in thinking “what goes around comes around!”
 While it is true that there are laws of sowing and reaping, we should be grieved not happy when it happens.
 We should pray for God to use it for good to turn that unbeliever to Christ or to cause a sinning brother or sister to repent, turn back to God, and live rightly.

 As the psalmist continues to cry out to God in his distress, remember he does so on the basis of God’s righteousness and not his own.
 That is the reason we pray “in Jesus name.”
 We are the righteousness of God in Christ, not because of any inherent goodness in us!

 “Every word of God is pure; He is a shield to those who put their trust in Him.”

-God will be a shield to us if we put our trust in Him rather than our own talents and abilities.
-But we must also trust in His timing and His way of doing so.
+God will be a shield to us if we put our trust in Him and not our own talents and abilities.
+But we must also trust in His timing and His way of doing things.
 Too often we expect Him to do things our way and so fail to see His answers.

 This year is fast drawing to a close and many of us are thinking about 2018.
 We’ll set goals for eating better and using that gym membership.
 We may set financial or career goals.
 Some may choose a word or character trait to focus on this year.
 But let’s not neglect the most important area of life …

 In the next few days, we’ll talk about grace, the responsibility involved in being a true friend, the opening of the 7th seal in Revelation, and pose the question “Are we placing our hope in truth or lies?”

 Be sure to sign up here so you won’t miss any of these upcoming daily posts.